asyncapi/bundler/README.md

 # asyncapi-document-bundler
 Bundle multiple AsyncAPI spec files into one complete spec file.
+To learn more about the usecase visit [example](./tests/README.md);

 ## Usage